Timendus/thumby-grayscale/readme.md

 Before we get started, make sure you are aware of the limitations of this
 library:

-* The [code.thumby.us](https://code.thumby.us) Thumby emulator is not multithreaded.
-That's why this library currently **DOES NOT WORK in the emulator!** Work is under way though to support grayscale in the emulator in the near future!
 * This library requires **MicroPython v1.19.1 or higher**.
 Trying to initialize the library on anything lower will throw an exception.
 * The grayscale image is pretty stable.
 But it's basically still just flashing